wgu93/AirSim-GE/README.md

-# Custom Implementation of Quadrotor Ground Effect
+# AirSim-GE: A Custom Implementation of Quadrotor Ground Effect in AirSim

 [TOC]